Mekong River Tours and Travel Guide

 6. Siem Reap - The gateway to Angkor Wat.
 Siem Reap is the beginning or end to most Mekong River trips.
 Take a day to explore the historical Old Town, cultural village, shops, or rice paddies that surround the city.
 It is a growing city with its central location and being the starting point for trips into the Angkor region.

-Top Activities on a Mekong River Cruise
+Top Mekong River Cruise Activities

 A Mekong River tour is chock full of day trips and activities along the way.
 There is no shortage of physical activities, relaxation, or shopping that can’t be done while on your trip.